weshebert20/mongoose-books-app/docs/sprint2.md

   ![](http://i.imgur.com/ONjGv69.png)
   </details>
 1. Run `node seed.js` in your terminal again to re-add the books and add the new authors.

+> **Note:** This process will hang, and you will have to kill it with `ctrl-c` or open a new tab to keep using the Terminal.

 ## 5. Reroute!